How to Manage Your Anxiety while Traveling?

 Don’t fight or ignore your symptoms.

-In case your symptoms become too overpowering to distract yourself from, try to simply allow them to run their course.
+In case your symptoms become too overpowering to distract yourself from, try to allow them to run their course simply.
 Panic attacks and anxiety often heighten within a few minutes and then gradually taper off.
-If you resist them, they may actually backfire with heightened intensity.
-In some cases, it is best to surrender to your symptoms, reminding yourself that they will soon pass.
+If you resist them, they may backfire with heightened intensity.
+Sometimes, it is best to surrender to your symptoms, reminding yourself that they will soon pass.
 It will help you strengthen your sense of control.

 Have someone to call at home.

 It may seem farfetched, but you may also want to consider having someone that you can call if you experience anxiety – a family member or friend.
 Ask someone you know will be around.
-Share with them that you have travel anxiety and you want to know if they could be available if you needed to call someone.
-Just knowing that there is someone can often be enough to show a major decrease in your anxiety levels.
+Share with them that you have travel anxiety and you want to see if they could be available if you need to call someone.
+Just knowing that there is someone can often be enough to show a significant decrease in your anxiety levels.